racenis/tram-sdk/README.md

 ## To-do list
 #### Version 0.0.4
-- Yeet debug menus from ui.h
+- ~~Yeet debug menus from ui.h~~
+- Put TIME etc. in core.h to functions
 - Switch out all of the std::cout's to Log's
 - Finish the Stats system
 - Switch namespace Core to tram